Design Principles of Zero-Shot Self-Supervised Unknown Emitter Detectors: Design of the ued workflow

 where $j \in[1,N^*]$ is a coordinate of the feature space, $(x_1, ..., x_N)$ is an input tensor $X_{in}$ divided into individual nodes, and $\psi_{ij}$ are functions which are represented as:

 where $\phi_{i,j}^{(k)}(x)$ are fourth-order B-splines, $silu$ is Sigmoid Linear Unit (SiLU) activation function and $G$ is a grid size.

-For CNNs and KANs we also evaluate SVD initialized modifications of those architectures.
-Let $F$ be a Feature Learning Model (CNN or KAN), which transforms the input data to $d$-dimensional features space.
-We initialize linear layer with SVD weights with the number of latent components $d$ and combine this linear layer with initial feature extractor $F$:
+For CNNs and \acrshort{kan}s, we also investigate SVD initialized modifications of those architectures.
+Let $F$ be a \acrshort{flm} (CNN or \acrshort{kan}), which transforms the input data to $d$-dimensional features space.
+We initialize a linear layer with SVD weights with the number of latent components $d$ and combine this linear layer with the initial \acrshort{flm} $F$:

 where $L$ is the linear layer initialized with SVD weights.
-Under conditions of sparse and limited data like in 2D-Constellation data modality, this modification aims to provide additional knowledge of linear nature of the RF fingerprint (see Eq. \ref{eq:rf_decomposition}) and boost the performance of complex self-supervised approach, which might degrade under above mentioned conditions \cite{arora2017simple, fournier2019empirical}.
-This transformation does not move KAN model out of KAN architectures, because adding linear functions to cubic splines produces cubic splines.
+Under conditions of sparse and limited data, like in 2D constellation data modality, this modification aims to provide additional knowledge of the linear nature of the RF fingerprint (see Eq. \ref{eq:rf_decomposition}) and boost the performance of a complex self-supervised approach, which might degrade under the conditions as mentioned earlier \cite{arora2017simple, fournier2019empirical}.
+This transformation does not move the \acrshort{kan} model out of \acrshort{kan} architectures, because adding linear functions to cubic splines produces cubic splines.

+We also investigate PCA - a prominent baseline in unsupervised learning.
+It builds a linear transformation that extracts low-dimensional, most informative features based on their contributions to total variation.